YerevaNN/yerevann.github.io/_posts/2015-11-11-generating-constitution-with-recurrent-neural-networks.md

 | 				| `- `256 | `- `0.5660 | `- `0.4464 | `- `0.4500 | `- `0.4723 |
 | 				| `- - `512 | `- - `0.6032 | `- - `0.4804 | `- - `0.4599 | `- - `0.4399 |

-When RNN size is only `128`, we notice that the best performance is achieved when dropout is `0.2`.
+When RNN size is only 128, we notice that the best performance is achieved when dropout is 20%.
 Larger dropout values do not allow the network to learn enough.
-When RNN size is increased to `256`, the optimal dropout value is somewhere between `0.2` and `0.4`.
-For RNN size `512`,  the best performance we observed using `60%` dropout.
+When RNN size is increased to 256, the optimal dropout value is somewhere between 20% and 40%.
+For RNN size 512,  the best performance we observed used 60% dropout.
 We didn't try to go any further.

-As for batch sizes, we see the best performance on `25` if the RNN size is only `128`.
-For larger networks, batch size `50` performs better.
-Overall we obtained the lowest validation score, `0.38`, using `60%` dropout, `50` batch size and `512` RNN size.
+As for the batch sizes, we see the best performance on 25 if RNN size is only 128.
+For larger networks, batch size 50 performs better.
+Overall we obtained the lowest validation score, 0.38, using 60% dropout, 50 batch size and 512 RNN size.

 ## Generated samples